datasciencecampus/DSCA_Version-controlled-RStudio-projects/README.md

-# Version controlled RStudi projects
+# Version controlled RStudio projects

 A repo to deposit learning materials for "Version controlled projects in RStudio"